logpacker/go-questions/README.md

 A: a

 ---28/28.txt---
-Q: What are the default values for types: string, *string ?
+Q: What are the default values of these types: string, *string ?

 a. "", nil
 b. "", ""